After 40 witnesses and 43 days of testimony, here's what we learned at Trump’s civil fraud trial

 Engoron said he hopes to have a decision by the end of January.

-Meanwhile, Trump's lawyers are appealing Engoron’s pretrial fraud ruling and preparing to appeal if the judge rules against them again on the remaining issues.
+Meanwhile, Trump's lawyers are appealing Engoron’s pretrial fraud ruling.
+They are preparing to appeal if they lose on the remaining issues.

-When Trump's lawyers said this week they were laying the groundwork for that, the judge quipped: “You’re going to appeal?”
+When they said this week they were laying the groundwork for that, the judge quipped, “You’re going to appeal?”

-Associated Press writers Jill Colvin and John Wawrow contributed to this report.
+Associated Press writers John Wawrow in Buffalo, New York, and Jill Colvin contributed to this report.